modelica/newsletter/_2021-01/mathemodica-mps-book.md

 - Available for free
 - Hopefully to be actualized on a regular basis
-- To enable arbitrary but serious, valuable and coincise contributions from interested individuals and parties
+- To enable arbitrary but serious, valuable and concise contributions from interested individuals and parties

  #####  Pre-order (through gumroad) for